quite/pjodd/README.md

 webhook plugin.

-If an IRC server is using a self-signed certificate, or another cert not rooted in a cert that resides in the system's root cert store, you can add it like so:
+If an IRC server is using a self-signed certificate, or another cert not rooted in a cert from the system's cert store, you can add it like so:

   cat >certs.pem /etc/ssl/certs/ca-certificates.crt irc-server-cert.pem
-  pjodd -cacerts certs.pem
+  sparv -cacerts certs.pem

-Currently this is a global cert store is used by Pjodd for all IRC servers.
+Currently this is a global cert store is used by Sparv for all IRC servers.